FanchenBao/react-native-sliding-drawer/README.md

 };
 ```

-Now the sliding drawer behavior is normal
+Now the sliding drawer behavior is normal (drawer covers the entire width of the screen)

 ![Sliding drawer taken out of a restricting parent](./docs/images/caveats/restrictingParent/solution.gif)